DEFRA/future-flood-forecasting-web-portal-staging/README.md

 ### The JDBC Connection String And Microsoft Azure Active Directory Authentication

 This component can be configured to use numerous Microsoft Azure Active Directory authentication options (see the [SQL Server JDBC driver documentation](https://docs.microsoft.com/en-us/sql/connect/jdbc/setting-the-connection-properties?view=sql-server-ver15)).
 Microsoft Azure Active Directory authentication settings should be placed within the JDBC connection string.

+### The Staging Schema User And Microsoft Azure Active Directory Authentication

+If Microsoft Azure Active Directory authentication replaces database username/password authetication, the staging schema user is redundant and should be removed.
+Removal is achieved by setting the value of the environment variable FFFS_WEB_PORTAL_STAGING_DB_REMOVE_STAGING_USER to **true**.

 ## Docker specific enviroment variables